gloriabenoit/DNAnexus-GWAS/docs/input.md

 * `pheno_extract.csv` contains the values for participant IDs and every single instance of all phenotypes extracted

-> Please be aware, since `extract_dataset` has no *overwite* option by design, we implemented ourselves.
+> Please be aware, since `extract_dataset` has no *overwrite* option by design, we implemented ourselves.
 > Running the previous code will first delete `pheno_extract.csv` if it's present, allowing for the extraction to happen.

 PLINK and regenie use the same formatting for the phenotype file, with a single exception : the code for missing values.